The Flood – Part Two

 He sees a different, quiet earth.
 So clean and fresh.
 He is (under God) the king of the world.
 He has a kingdom of seven people.

 Noah finally hears from God.
-This time He says, “Go out”.
+This time God says, “Go out”.

 Noah always does what God says.
 He does not get ahead of God.
 What an example of what it means to 'Wait on the Lord'!

 God speaks to Noah about restarting a new world.
-How important to start right!
+How important it is to start right!
 Noah starts with worship.
 That is a good place to start.
 He sacrifices an animal and worships Jehovah, his God.
-8:20
+8:20 ¶ Then Noah built an altar to the LORD, and took of every clean animal and of every clean bird, and offered burnt offerings on the altar.

 He blesses them and encourages them to enter the new world.